 1. Domain-Oriented Ownership: Instead of a central data team managing all data, each business domain (e.g., sales, marketing, finance) is responsible for its own data from ingestion to serving.
 This fosters deep expertise and accountability.

 2. Data as a Product: Data produced by domains must be treated as a product, meaning it should be discoverable, addressable, trustworthy, self-describing, interoperable, and secure.
-Consumers should find it easy to use and integrate.

 Benefits of Adopting a Data Mesh